 about

 Her research and creative practice for over the last decade has focused the social- and emotional connection to clothing.
-Her current study, Clothing The Self, draws together audiences of climate advocacy, body positivity movements, and theorists of identity.
+Her current study, Clothing The Self, draws together audiences of climate advocacy, body positivity movements, and theorists of identity and selfhood.
 In this work, she argues that a sustainable consumption movement ought to address the social- and emotional needs of people to deepen the interrogation of fashion and its discontents.

 Under her mentor, medical sociologist, Peter Conrad, she co-authored a number of papers on health, stigma and social connection on the Internet.
 She also had written about the medicalization of women’s sexuality, and conducted research on elective cesarean section delivery among women: Choosing Surgical Birth: Personal Choice and Medical Jurisdiction.